 [First, don’t yell at me—I know HTML is a markup language.
 But, until a better term/phrase comes along than “marking-up” this is what you’re getting.
 Anyway, on to the topic at hand…]

-Since publishing my tome, HTML Email: Coding Like It’s 1999, and subsequently presenting the same topic at Refresh Austin I’ve been jotting down notes and tips about specific issues that I encounter daily while working on eblasts and newsletters.
+Since publishing my tome, HTML Email: Coding Like It’s 1999, and subsequently presenting the same topic at Refresh Austin I’ve been jotting down notes and tips about specific issues that I encounter daily while working on eblasts and newsletters and, well, doing a lot of coding HTML for email.
 I thought I’d post them here in no particular order and keep doing so over time as a sort of repository.
 Since the best way to find anything on the web these days is search, I thought merely posting them was enough.
 Everyone knows how to ctrl-F or cmd-F, right?
 Well, if this list gets too long, perhaps then I’ll address its structure and order.
 In the meantime, here we go!

 Avoid using em as a unit of measure here.
 A few tests on Outlook 2007 and certain Hotmail clients revealed that these were largely ignored thus collapsing or expanding the line-heights to the clients’/browsers’ defaults.
 Fugly to say the least.
 Instead, use the less-accessible but universally-reliable px value and everything will look the same across all platforms.